dianomic/foglamp-south-mqtt-scripted/docs/index.rst

 be formatted to match the definition given in the *Time format* configuration parameter.
-The format is based on the standard Linux strptime formatting options and is discussed below in the section discussing the :ref:ref::`time_format` selection method.
+The format is based on the standard Linux strptime formatting options and is discussed below in the section discussing the :ref:`time_format` selection method.

 The timezone may be set by using the *Timezone* configuration parameter